woylie/barker/README.md

 - postcss
 - style guide generation

-Work in progress!
+It doesn't have all the features I'd like it to have yet, but you can certainly use it to get started with a project.
+Just clone the repository.

 ## Commands

-- dev build: `yarn run build`
+- dev build (tokens + : `yarn build`
+- build style dictionary tokens: `yarn build-tokens`
-- watch mode: `yarn run watch`
+- watch mode (does not watch style dictionary tokens): `yarn watch`
-- stylelint: `yarn run stylelint`
+- stylelint: `yarn stylelint`
-- fix stylelint errors: `yarn run stylelint --fix`
+- fix stylelint errors: `yarn stylelint --fix`
+- format with prettier: `yarn prettier . --write`